Master's in Finance Program Overview, Tracks and Courses

 Position yourself to become a chartered financial analyst (CFA) or a chartered alternative investment analyst (CAIA)

-The Master’s in Finance program offers hands-on curriculum taught by top research faculty.
-The MSF program prepares you for success in a wide range of careers in corporate finance and investments.
-You’ll develop advanced analytical and technical skills through real-world investment management and research.
+The Master’s in Finance program offers hands-on curriculum taught by top research faculty and prepares you for success in a wide range of careers in corporate finance and investments.
 Along the way, you’ll have support from your cohort of fellow students and faculty.

 If you choose one of our dual-degree options, you’ll spend your final semesters rounding out your requirements.